ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

 For details on the Service Gateway functionality, visit: [Service Gateway](/en/abtnode/router)

 ## Settings

-The Settings section defines configuration properties for the ABT Node like Node Name, Description, Registry location.
+The Settings section defines configuration properties for the ABT Node like Node Name, Description, Store location.
 The section also allows to define API Access keys and create external API Integrations.

 ![](./images/abtnode-settings-en.png)